facebookresearch/habitat-sim/README.md

 ### Conda Packages

 We provide conda packages for [the most recent release](https://anaconda.org/aihabitat) and built [nightly for the master branch](https://anaconda.org/aihabitat-nightly).
 Packages are provided for standard and headless systems with and without Bullet physics support.
 When possible, we suggest this method of installation for the most simple and straight-forward installation experience.
-To learn more about building your own conda packages for Habitat-sim, checkout the [conda-build README](https://github.com/facebookresearch/habitat-sim/tree/master/conda-build).

 Example of installing conda package for master branch with display system and Bullet physics support:
 ```